Part One Filming reenactment

 There were ten maidens invited to be bridesmaids at the wedding.
 Five of them were wise and five of them were foolish.

-Watch therefore, for ye know not either the day nor the hour.
+Watch, therefore, for ye know not either the day or the hour.

-Part Five – The Parable of the Vineyard
+Part Five – Filming The Parable of the Vineyard

 Subtitle: “I have great possessions”.